 Following the live training, participants will be expected to build on their shared experience by contributing to a remote learning community for one year following the Leadership Institute.
 Through this community, participants will engage in peer and near-peer mentoring, share challenges and successes concerning their career plans and leadership projects, and expand their professional networks.

-Held in Arlington, VA from May 6th to May 8th, 2019, the IDSA Leadership Institute will draw from the principles and best practices of adult education to help prepare the next generation of ID leaders for the opportunities to which they are likely to rise.
+Held in Arlington, VA, the IDSA Leadership Institute draws from the principles and best practices of adult education to help prepare the next generation of ID leaders for the opportunities to which they are likely to rise.

 Who Should Apply